 Does the idea of plastic sound good on your Truck?
-What is the differences between metal, plastic and composite?
-Will it update or add additional value of my truck?
+What is the differences between metal, plastic, and composite?
+Will it professionally update and add additional value of my truck?

 Will it be rugged and tough meaning in the winter could i kick my feet off without the worry of cracking my panels?
 How well does the paint stick? and how chemical or heat resistant is it?
 We will talk about these features and more found in some aftermarket parts found on the internet.

 First thanks for dropping by, I am the founder of Neverrust Products Rebel Hays and this should shed some light or understanding as to why Composite.
 I have been in the Composite and Plastic industry for well over 35 years, I have designed and built molds and patterns for hundreds of Auto Parts, Marine, and RV’s using a large number of methods and protocols.